Somayeh-Kargosha/Bankist-App/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-Please make sure to update tests as appropriate.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-This project was inspired by the need for a modern and user-friendly banking application.
-Special thanks to the original author for creating and sharing this useful app.